stszap/coredns.io/content/manual/configuration.md

 ## Environment Variables

 CoreDNS supports environment variables in its configuration.
-They can be used anywhere in the Corefile.
+They can be used (almost) anywhere in the Corefile.
 The syntax is `{$ENV_VAR}` (a more Windows-like syntax `{%ENV_VAR%}` is also supported).
 CoreDNS substitutes the contents of the variable while parsing the Corefile.

 ## Importing Other Files

 See the [*import*](https://coredns.io/explugins/import) plugin.
-This plugin is a bit special in that it may be used anywhere in the Corefile.
+This plugin is a bit special in that it may be used anywhere in the Corefile, it's also included by default.

 ### Reusable Snippits